gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 You should notice that our *StartAsync* method breakpoint hit.

 > When you start a new **conversation**, Bot Framework will first call the *StartAsync* method of your *RootDialog* invoked via the *MessagesController*.
-Notce in this example that the *StartAsync* method immediately calls *IDialogContext.Wait(MessageReceived)*.
-This tells Bot Framework that the dialog should expect to receive a message from the user which should be passed to the *MessageReceived* handler.
+Notce in this example that the *StartAsync* method immediately calls *IDialogContext.Wait(MessageReceivedAsync)*.
+This tells Bot Framework that the dialog should expect to receive a message from the user which should be passed to the *MessageReceivedAsync* handler.

 Let's hit F5 and see what happens next.
-As you might have expected, our MessageReceived handler was invoked.
+As you might have expected, our *MessageReceivedAsync* handler was invoked.

 > You can also see that after computing the message size, the code passes a message to *IDialogContext.PostAsync(...)*.
 The *PostAsync* method is how the Bot Framework sends messages back to the user.
-Finally, *MessageReceived* calls *IDialogContext.Wait(MessageReceived)*.
-This instructs the Bot Framework to wait indefinitely for a response from the user and to invoke the MessageReceived handler when a message arrives.
+Finally, *MessageReceivedAsync* calls *IDialogContext.Wait(MessageReceivedAsync)*.
+This instructs the Bot Framework to wait indefinitely for a response from the user and to invoke the *MessageReceivedAsync* handler when a message arrives.
 At this point, the state of the dialog is serialized until it receives another message.

 Let's F5 one more time and take a look at our Emulator.